 In his book Antitrust and Monopoly, Dominick Armentano states:

 “To establish monopoly in a free market would require perfect entrepreneurial foresight, both in the short run and the long run, with respect to consumer demand, technology, location, material supplies and prices and thousands of other uncertain variables; it would also require an unambiguous definition of the relevant market.
-Few, if any, firms in business history, before or since antitrust, have ever approached such unerring perfection, let alone realized it for extended periods of time.”
+Few, if any, firms in business history, before or since antitrust, have ever approached such unerring perfection, let alone realised it for extended periods of time.”

 The second type of monopoly, which is the original meaning, is a government-granted monopoly.
 In a government-granted monopoly, competitors are prohibited from entering a field.
-Government has many ways of prohibiting or limiting competitors from entering a market (licensing, tariffs, regulations, etc.).
+Government has many ways of prohibiting or limiting competitors from entering a market (licensing, tariffs, regulations, etcetera).
 When this occurs, a company not only has a significant share of the market, but they also do not have to worry about new competitors entering their field and thus have little incentive to maintain competitive prices and quality services.
 Of the two types of monopoly I discusses, only government-granted monopoly conflicts with the idea of competition that I discussed at the beginning of this post.

 I’ve discussed how a free market monopoly does not remove the incentive to maintain low prices and quality services.
 The problem is when there is barrier to the entry of a market.
 Antitrust laws do nothing to prevent this.
 Most often, corporations employ anti-trust laws against their competitors.
 Companies will use the laws in the perverse way, to limit their competitors and gain more protection for themselves.
 In other words, the laws are used to achieve monopoly power, not to maintain it.
 And it’s very easy for a company to file an antitrust lawsuit against a competitor because laws are so broad.
 If a company charges higher prices than competitors, they are accused of price gouging and profiteering.
 If a company charges lower prices than competitors, they are accused of predatory price-cutting.
 If they were to charge the same amount as competitors, they could be charged with collusion or cartelization.

 Now that I’ve distinguished between a monopoly in a free market, and a government-initiated monopoly, I will now discuss the notion of predatory pricing in a free market.
 Predatory pricing is the notion that a big firm that can afford to temporarily sell products at a loss and drop their prices so low that smaller firms will be driven out of business.
 Then after the competition has been eradicated, the predatory firm can increase its price and enjoy monopoly profits.
 This sounds plausible, but it’s actually a very poor business strategy and if one looks at history, it will be difficult to find an example of this being exercised successfully for a long period of time.
-John D. Rockefeller was accused of predatory pricing by Ida Tarbell (one of Rockefeller’s biggest critics) in her book The History of Standard Oil Company and the concern over predatory pricing was mainstream amongst economists until an economist named John McGee debunked this claim in an article he wrote for The Journal of Law and Economics, where he had perused 11,000 pages of the Standard Oil trial record and concluded that Rockefeller did not engage in these practice and that it would have been foolish to do so.
+John D. Rockefeller was accused of predatory pricing by Ida Tarbell (one of Rockefeller’s biggest critics) in her book The History of Standard Oil Company and the concern over predatory pricing was mainstream amongst economists until an economist named John McGee debunked this claim in an article he wrote for The Journal of Law and Economics, where he had perused eleven thousand pages of the Standard Oil trial record and concluded that Rockefeller did not engage in these practice and that it would have been foolish to do so.